-Martha Erlebacher (1937-2013) was a painter and wife of sculptor Walter Erlebacher (1933-1991) who created Jesus Breaking Bread.
+Martha Erlebacher (1937-2013) was a painter and the wife of sculptor Walter Erlebacher (1933-1991) who created Jesus Breaking Bread.
 Both artists are recognized for their classical representations of the human figure.

 Monsignor John Miller is a priest of the Archdiocese of Philadelphia who helped develop the commission for Jesus Breaking Bread in celebration of the 41st International Eucharistic Conference held in Philadelphia in 1976.